Classical Music Club

 The Musicals

-Four singers, Allan Cinnamon, Tanya Forward, Carole Fenton and Jonathan Fenton, together with accompanist Stephen Goldwater, will present songs and talk about the backgrounds of the composers of the great musicals such as George & Ira Gershwin, Rodgers & Hart, Rodgers & Hammerstein, Frank Loesser and Lerner & Loewe.
+Four singers, Tanya Forward, Carole Fenton, Jonathan Fenton, and Searle Kochberg, together with accompanist Stephen Goldwater, will present songs and talk about the backgrounds of the composers of the great musicals such as George & Ira Gershwin, Rodgers & Hart, Rodgers & Hammerstein, Frank Loesser and Lerner & Loewe.

 Singing for Pleasure